In its 4th Year now Liverpool Homeless football club’s Women Against Domestic Abuse tournament will kick off again in Liverpool this month.

 The football tournament will be taking place at The Power League Whittle Street on Tuesday, 19th June 2018.
 The day is jointly organised by Liverpool Homeless Football Club and the Liverpool County FA.
 Most importantly there will be support agencies also available on the day.

 John Finnigan CEO of Liverpool Homeless Football Club said: “Domestic Abuse is not just physical.
 It is often unseen and unheard; it is vital that we raise awareness of this and people to know that they have somewhere they can contact for support.
-The day will have a fun element, but a very serious message will be spoken about on the day.
+The day is about fun but also has a serious message.
 In our research, we found out that when the football season or international tournaments were on domestic abuse rises.
 Working in partnership with Liverpool County FA, Worse Kept Secret and other agencies we wanted to prove that the beautiful game is not responsible.”